-COVID-19 disruption has strengthened our market position in a number of key sectors
+Strong market position across a number of key sectors

-- · No 1 provider in key sectors we operate in - IVE is considered an attractive counterparty given the diversity and power of our value proposition, geographical footprint and financial strength - COVID-19 has increased pressure on key competitors in some sectors.
+- No. 1 provider in key sectors we operate in - IVE is considered an attractive counterparty given the diversity and power of our value proposition, geographical footprint and financial strength - > COVID-19 has increased pressure on key competitors in some sectors.
 We are ideally positioned to take advantage of any opportunities